Is crypto currency real money?

-Bitcoin and other cryptocurrencies couldn't exist without this technology and the “miners” who verify transactions.
-Before investing in cryptocurrency, search the Internet for the name of the company or person and the name of the cryptocurrency, in addition to words such as “review”, scam or “complaint”.
+Search the Internet for the name of the company or person and the name of the cryptocurrency, in addition to words such as “review”, scam or “complaint”.
 If your investment portfolio or mental well-being can't support that, cryptocurrency may not be a good choice for you.
 When you buy or transfer cryptocurrency, your money goes to your digital wallet (account) to fund the currency, or virtual tokens, through an exchange such as CoinBase or Gemini.
+There are many ways in which paying with cryptocurrency is different from paying with a credit card or other traditional payment methods.
+Unlike government-backed money, the value of virtual currencies depends entirely on supply and demand.
+Cryptocurrencies are executed on a distributed public ledger called blockchain, a record of all transactions updated and maintained by currency holders.

+This currency is very similar to bitcoin, but it has moved more quickly to develop new innovations, such as faster payments and processes that allow for more transactions.
 Investment scams are one of the main ways scammers trick you into buying cryptocurrency and sending it to scammers.
 Much of the interest of cryptocurrencies is to trade for profit, and speculators sometimes push prices higher.
 Cryptocurrencies are stored in a digital wallet, which can be online, on your computer, or on an external hard drive.
 These include payment services such as PayPal, Cash App and Venmo, which allow users to buy, sell or hold cryptocurrencies.
 Then there's direct cryptocurrency hacking, in which criminals break into digital wallets where people store their virtual currency to steal it.

 When it was first released, Bitcoin was intended to be a medium for everyday transactions, allowing you to buy everything from a cup of coffee to a computer or even expensive items, such as real estate.
-Some car dealers, from mass-market brands to high-end luxury dealers, are already accepting cryptocurrency as payment.
+Some car dealerships from mass-market brands to high-end luxury dealers are already accepting cryptocurrency as payment.
+In conclusion, cryptocurrency is real money that can be used for everyday transactions if you know how to use it safely and securely.
+It is important to do your research before investing in any type of cryptocurrency and make sure that you understand how it works before investing any money.

 Marci Gauer